jinyus/dart_beacon/packages/state_beacon_core/README.md

 When a dependency changes, the beacon will unsubscribe from the old stream and subscribe to the new one.
 This beacon updates its value based on the stream's emitted values.
 The emitted values are wrapped in an `AsyncValue`, which can be in one of 4 states:`idle`, `loading`, `data`, or `error`.
-This can we wrapped in a Throttled or Filtered beacon to control the rate of updates.
+This can we wrapped in a Throttled or Filtered beacon to control the rate of updates(see [method chaining](#chaining-methods)).
 Can be transformed into a future with `mystreamBeacon.toFuture()`:

 ```dart